kwall925/Portfolio/readme.txt

   somehow add text to images for explanation of work

-Contact

 Js:
-Your shit is a mess man
+Your shit is a mess main
+  -How to properly structure JS?